 Why do this?

-Infected cattle can excrete M. bovis in their dung.
+Infected cattle can excrete M. bovis bacteria in their faeces.
 Cattle manure/slurry may therefore be contaminated with M. bovis.
-Measures can be taken to minimise the risk of manure being a source of TB for your cattle.
+Measures can be taken to minimise the risk of manure being a source of TB infection for your cattle.

 How to reduce your risk